-27. The governments draft Enterprise Bill proposes to amend the Small Business, Enterprise and Employment Act 2015 to insert a provision for regulations to ensure the total exit costs of a member of staff when they leave the organisation do not exceed £95,000.
-The final bill is not yet published but has a potential implementation of autumn 2016 therefore this policy statement may need to be reviewed in line with any regulation changes.
+28. The Government's Enterprise Bill proposes to amend the Small Business, Enterprise and Employment Act 2015 to insert a provision for regulations to ensure the total exit costs of a member of staff when they leave the organisation do not exceed £95,000.
+This Policy Statement may need to be reviewed in line with any regulatory changes at a future date.